List of AMC engines: AMC 150

-In 1984 AMC introduced its own four-cylinder engine design.
-All previous fours (with the exception of the Air-Cooled 108) were purchased for interim use.
-The AMC four was only used in Jeep and Eagle vehicles since all other AMC passenger cars ceased production in 1983.
+In 1984, AMC introduced a new four-cylinder engine.
+All previous fours (except the air-Cooled 108) were purchased for interim use.
+The AMC four continued to be used in Jeep and Eagle vehicles because production of rear-wheel drive AMC passenger cars ended after 1983.

 Six-cylinder engines

 Nash and Hudson beginnings

-When Nash and Hudson merged to form AMC in 1954 all the Hudson bodies were dropped for the 1955 model year.
+When Nash and Hudson merged to form AMC in 1954, all the Hudson bodies were dropped for the 1955 model year.
 The Ambassador and Statesman received a hasty grille/taillight/trim/dash restyling to create the new Hudson Hornet and Wasp.
-The Nash Ambassador Six retained the Nash 252.6 cuin OHV six for 1955 and 1956, V8 only for 1957.
-The Nash OHV six, dating back to 1934, was a totally different design than the Rambler 195.6.
+The Nash Ambassador Six retained the Nash 252.6 cuin OHV engine for 1955 and 1956, and was offered only with a V8 for 1957.
+The Nash OHV six, dating back to 1934, was a different design from the Rambler 195.6.
 Hudson six-cylinder cars retained the Hudson L-head six, 308 cuin in the Hornet and 202 cuin in the Wasp.

-This was the only major Hudson component left - it dated back to the 1940s.
+This was the only major Hudson component remaining - it dated back to the 1940s.
 All Rambler models, whether badged Hudson or Nash, used the Rambler 195.6 cuin OHV six.
 This design dates back to 1940, when it was introduced in the Nash 600 as an L-head 172.6 cuin engine.
-Displacement was increased over the years to 184 cuin, and finally to 195.6 in the early-1950s.
+Displacement was increased over the years to 184 cuin and, finally, to 195.6 in the early 1950s.
 The block casting was changed to allow an OHV head for the 1956 Rambler (the L-head was discontinued).

 Rambler 195.6

-This motor was originally a Nash design dating back to 1940.
-AMC used an L-head (flat-head, 1955, 1958–65) and OHV (1956–1965) version, as well as an aluminum block version (1961–1963).
-All shared the same bore and stroke as well as some other features/components.
-For more information see AMC Straight-6 engine.
+This engine was designed by Nash in 1940.
+American Motors offered an L-head (flat-head, 1955, 1958–65) and an OHV (1956–1965) version, as well as an aluminum-block version (1961–1963).
+All shared the same bore and stroke, as well as some other features/components.

 Kaiser 230

-American Motors neither designed the Tornado 230 nor used it in a domestic AMC-branded vehicle.
+American Motors neither designed the Kaiser Tornado 230 cuin SOHC engine nor used it in a domestic AMC-branded vehicle.
 Subsidiary Industrias Kaiser Argentina (IKA) produced this engine in Argentina after the 1970 merger and used it in a variety of vehicles.
-In the United States, this engine is often confused with the AMC/Jeep 232 cuin, which Kaiser Jeep purchased to replace the SOHC Kaiser engine 230 cuin in 1965.
+In the United States, this engine is often confused with the AMC/Jeep 232 cuin, which Kaiser Jeep purchased to replace the Kaiser engine in 1965.

 The Tornado first appeared in civilian Jeep vehicles in 1963 and was only used until 1965.
-The US Army M-715 and derivatives used it through the 1960s and early 1970s.
+The US Army M-715 and derivative vehicles used it through the 1960s and early 1970s.
 The AMC and Kaiser engines do not share bellhousing bolt patterns.
 Cam trouble on the 230 was common due to inadequate oil formulations of the time.

-Its under-square bore and stroke endeared the engine for low-speed torque.
-It was a dependable engine with reports of them going 250,000 mi. with no major problems—with proper maintenance.
-Production continued through 1983 in Argentina where AMC used it in passenger cars and Kaiser in Jeeps.
+Its under-square bore and stroke provided the engine with generous low-speed torque.
+It was a dependable engine, with reports of them going 250000 mi with no major problems when properly maintained.
+Production continued through 1983 in Argentina, where AMC used it in passenger cars and Kaiser in Jeeps.